 Welcome back, LIFTnation!!
 With the treacherous holidays at our back and a promising 2017 on the horizon, I find myself full of resolve and inspiration.
 For me, the brink of a New Year always seems to lend a sense of recommitment and focus of both body and mind, as all things begin anew.
+Personal Training, Spin Classes, Weight-Training, you name it, we got it.
 If you’re anything like me, your mental dialogue over the past few weeks may have sounded something like this: “To hell with my diet!
 What’s the use in even trying to watch what I eat during the holidays anyway!?”
 If that sounds familiar, then I can also assume that you are sitting there reading this article feeling bloated and blah.
 Worry not, my friends, for I assure you that there is a solution to your Holiday woes.
 With a little old-fashioned volition and a concerted plan, together we can work towards making your body the best it has ever been.
 I say we start TODAY by putting the past behind us and buckling down like never before.
 WHO’S WITH ME!!?
 By the powers vested in me, I hereby declare:

 LET US BEGIN WITH A CLEAN SLATE AND MOVE FORWARD!!!